QCBSRworkshops/QCBSRworkshops.github.io/content/english/about-symposium-2023.md

 ## Registration

+The attendance fee for the 5th QCBS R Symposium is __35$ for QCBS members__, and __150$ for QCBS non-members__. _This fee includes acomodation at the SBl, lunch and coffee breaks on both symposium dates._

-Registration and more information about the 5th QCBS R Symposium will be available soon.
+Registration and more information for the 5th QCBS R Symposium will be available soon!